Hua Ho Department Store

-Hua Ho Department Store is a retail department store chain in Brunei.
-It was founded by Lau Gim Kok in 1947; since then, the business has expanded rapidly in the country, followed by few agricultural farms to supply produce and poultry to the supermarket branches countrywide.
+Hua Ho Department Store is a Bruneian retail and supermarket conglomerate and the country's largest homegrown department store chain, established in 1947 by the late Pehin Kapitan China Kornia Diraja Dato Paduka Lau Ah Kok.
+Operating as a diversified enterprise, the company utilizes a "farm-to-shelf" business model, integrating its retail network with its own agricultural and poultry farms to ensure national food security and product freshness.
+With over 13 locations across the Brunei-Muara District and Tutong District, it serves as a primary hub for international brands in fashion, electronics, and household goods while remaining a leading distributor of locally produced agricultural goods.

 Locations

-Hua Ho currently boasts a presence in thirteen vibrant locations: Minimart, Sengkurong, Gadong 2, Yayasan, Kiulap, Delima, Manggis, Tanjong Bunut, Tutong, Mulaut, Bebatik Kilanas, Onecity Sungai Hanching and Kpg Salar, offering a diverse and accessible shopping experience.
+Hua Ho currently has 13 locations: Minimart, Sengkurong, Gadong 2, Yayasan, Kiulap, Delima, Manggis, Tanjong Bunut, Tutong, Mulaut, Bebatik Kilanas, Onecity Sungai Hanching, and Kpg Salar.

 Inhouse Brands

 Due to increasing demand, Hua Ho has started to manufacture their own inhouse brand, BONUS, which sells electrical and daily used goods such as tissues and detergents.

 Loyalty Cards

 Hua Ho have also introduced two loyalty cards: the H2 card and the SYMB card.
 These two loyalty cards operate by different rewarding systems.

 H2

 The use of H2 card is applicable in 9 Hua Ho outlets, namely: